arangodb/docs/3.8/aql/functions-bit.md

 `BIT_OR(numbersArray) → result`

 Or-combines the numeric values in *numbersArray* into a single numeric result value.

 - **numbersArray** (array): array with numeric input values
 - returns **result** (number): or-combined result

 The function expects an array with numeric values as its input.
 The values in the array must be numbers, which must not be negative.
-The maximum supported input number value is (2^32) - 1.
-Input number values outside the allowed range will make the function return **null** and produce a warning.
+The maximum supported input number value is 2<sup>32</sup> - 1.
+Input number values outside the allowed range will make the function return `null` and produce a warning.
 Any null values in the input array are ignored.

 `BIT_OR(value1, value2) → result`

-If two numbers are passed as individual function parameters to *BIT_OR()*, it will return the bitwise or value of its two operands.
-Only numbers in the range 0 to (2^32) - 1 are allowed as input values.
+If two numbers are passed as individual function parameters to `BIT_OR()`, it will return the bitwise or value of its two operands.
+Only numbers in the range 0 to 2<sup>32</sup> - 1 are allowed as input values.

 - **value1** (number): first operand
 - **value2** (number): second operand